 The minimum NSO exercise withholding requirement is only 22% for up to $1 million in spread value (37% if over $1 million).
 Many companies try to estimate the right amount but it isn’t very easy.
 Companies are required to withhold NSO taxes for employees, but contractors can be given a 1099 instead, which means they handle their own payments via quarterly estimated taxes.
 Regardless of whether the company withholds taxes or you make estimated payments, you will true it up to the required amount when you actually file taxes.
 That could result in a refund or additional taxes.
 Even lottery winners are surprised that they often owe more taxes despite the mandatory withholding at the beginning.
 If you sold ISO shares, you are also responsible for paying quarterly estimated taxes which you calculate yourself.
 If you don’t pay enough, there are interest penalties when you file next April.

 If the ISOs are sold during the same tax year as the exercise, then you will pay ordinary income tax on the spread between the exercise price and the actual sale price.
 This will be a disqualifying disposition and you will no longer be subject to AMT on the spread between the exercise price and the FMV.
 Moreover, you aren't subject to payroll taxes either even though you are taxed at the ordinary income rate.
 If you sell shares resulting from an ISO after the year of exercise but within a year of exercise or within 2 years of the grant, it is also a disqualifying disposition subject to OIT but you are still on the hook for AMT in the tax year of the exercise.
 This another form of Double Taxation.

 If you sell ISOs after the tax year of the exercise, then you will be subject to AMT for the year of the exercise AND be subject to capital gains tax and/or ordinary income tax on the profits from the sale for that subsequent tax year.
 Those taxes are calculated based on the spread between the final sale price and the exercise price and the FMV at the time of exercise even if you have already paid AMT on the spread between the FMV and the exercise price.
-Recovering the AMT via credits on an ordinary income tax return could take a long time unless you are subject to AMT every year anyway.
-If you are subject to AMT in the year of the sale and paid AMT during the year of the exercise, you are eligible to use the FMV at the time of the exercise as your cost basis instead of the lower exercise price.
-This helps you avoid double taxation on ISOs.
+Recovering the AMT via credits on an ordinary income tax return could take a long time.

 When shares resulting from an ISO are sold at least 1 year after the exercise and 2 years from the grant date, then the sale qualifies for long term capital gains treatment on the spread between the exercise price and the final sale price.
 When ISOs are sold in a disqualifying disposition, then ordinary income tax is paid on the spread between the final sale price and the exercise price.
 NSOs are similar when sold within a year of exercising.
 For NSOs, ordinary income tax was paid on the original exercise but short term capital gains was paid on the spread between the final sale price and the FMV at the time of exercise.
 Since the STCG rate is currently the same as the ordinary income tax rate, it is almost a wash with selling ISOs except 2 factors.
 ISO's are not subject to medicare and social security taxes and the short term capital gains on the portion of the income above the FMV from the sale of NSOs can be offset by other capital losses you may have that tax year.
 There is no similar offset for the ordinary income tax gains from selling your ISOs except for the maximum $3000 ($1500 if married filing separately) allowance of capital losses against ordinary income.

 If you exercised the NSOs and paid the proper amount of taxes, your Alternative Minimum Tax (AMT) on any ISOs exercised the same year goes down.
 This makes your overall optimization challenge to be a good spreadsheet problem.
 This last scenario means that in a given year, you may want to exercise and sell NSOs and use the money to exercise ISOs for long term capital gains eligibility because the AMT will be lower or zero.
 Rather than losing all future benefits from the NSOs sold, many ESO clients leverage the Employee Stock Option Fund to exercise the expensive NSOs and cover the taxes while they exercise the less expensive ISOs on their own.

 Because of their favorable tax treatment for most people, the amount of ISOs eligible for exercise each year is limited to $100,000.
 This is calculated by multiplying the number of shares eligible for exercise in any given year by the exercise price.
 The rules are especially troublesome to companies who utilize a 1-year cliff on their option grants because the entire first year's worth of shares plus all shares vesting in the 2nd year will apply towards the $100K Limit.
 This limit causes larger grants to be split into ISOs and NSOs.
 Individuals who have both should consider item (10) to maximize their benefits.

 If you hold employee stock options or restricted shares in a private company funded by institutional venture capital, feel free to contact us at the Employee Stock Option Fund for ways to reduce stock option taxes or more information on how we can assist you.
 By doing so, you can not only avoid the risks associated with investing directly in a startup but possibly improve your taxes as well.
 For specific tax related support related to stock option exercises, please contact Scott Chou.